General average: Ancient through early modern times

 After the fall of Rome, formal maritime law fell into disuse in Europe (maritime law scholar Jean Marie Pardessus suggests that the Digest of Justinian may have been entirely lost until a copy was discovered in Amalfi around 1135), although informal arrangements similar to the basic concept of general average was probably often followed as a practical matter.
 The medieval Rolls of Oléron, probably a collection of judgments from a court in Bordeaux, provided (along with much else) guidance on what is now called general average, and was taken as authoritative in many parts of Europe: the Laws of Wisbuy, as well as laws of Flanders, the Hanseatic League, Amsterdam, Genoa, and Catalonia, appear to have been copied from the Rolls of Oléron.

 An ordinance published by King Louis XIV of France in 1681 influenced laws in the rest of Europe, with the definition used in the French code followed in similar terms in codes and ordinances promulgated in that century and the next in Hamburg, Prussia, Denmark, Sweden, Spain, Amsterdam, Rotterdam and Middelburg.

 York Antwerp Rules

 The 1890 Rules

 The first codification of general average was the York Antwerp Rules of 1890.
 American companies accepted it in 1949.
 General average requires three elements which are clearly stated by Justice Grier in Barnard v.
 Adams:

-"1st.
-A common danger: a danger in which vessel, cargo and crew all participate; a danger imminent and apparently 'inevitable', except by voluntarily incurring the loss of a portion of the whole to save the remainder."

-"2nd.
-There must be a voluntary jettison, jactus, or casting away, of some portion of the joint concern for the purpose of avoiding this imminent peril, periculi imminentis evitandi causa, or, in other words, a transfer of the peril from the whole to a particular portion of the whole."

-"3rd.
-This attempt to avoid the imminent common peril must be successful".

 The York-Antwerp Rules remain in effect, having been modified and updated several times since their 1890 introduction.

 Modern Rules

 The York Antwerp Rules were updated in 1994, 2004 and 2016.
-The text of the 1994 Rules, those still in widest use, may be found here: A summary of the 2004 changes may be found here.
+A summary of the 2004 changes may be found here: